Gordian III: Rise to power

 In 235, following the murder of Emperor Alexander Severus in Moguntiacum (modern Mainz), the capital of the Roman province Germania Superior, Maximinus Thrax was acclaimed emperor.
 In the following years, there was a growing opposition against Maximinus in the Roman Senate and amongst the majority of the population of Rome.
 In 238, a rebellion broke out in the Africa Province, where Gordian's grandfather and uncle, Gordian I and II, were proclaimed joint emperors.
 This revolt was suppressed within a month by Cappellianus, governor of Numidia and a loyal supporter of Maximinus Thrax.

 The Senate, showing its hostility towards Maximinus by supporting the Gordiani, elected Pupienus and Balbinus as joint emperors.
-These senators were not popular men, so the Senate decided to raise Marcus Antonius Gordianus to the rank of Caesar.
+These senators were not popular men, so the Senate decided to raise Marcus Antonius Gordianus to the rank of Caesar (heir).
 Maximinus, moving quickly to attack the Senate's newly elected emperors, encountered difficulties marching his army through an Alpine winter.
 Arriving at Aquileia and short on supplies, Maximinus besieged the city.
 After four weeks, Maximinus' demoralized army mutinied and the Legio II Parthica murdered him.

-The situation for Pupienus and Balbinus, despite Maximinus' death, was doomed from the start with popular riots, military discontent and an enormous fire that consumed Rome in June 238.
-The next month, Pupienus and Balbinus were killed by the Praetorian Guard and Gordian proclaimed sole emperor.
+The situation for Pupienus and Balbinus, despite Maximinus' death, was doomed from the start with popular riots, military discontent and an enormous fire that consumed Rome.
+Soon after, Pupienus and Balbinus were killed by the Praetorian Guard and Gordian proclaimed sole emperor.
+The exact chronology of events is disputed, but it was probably around August.